-Police were quickly able to connect the trailer to Hann, and he and his girlfriend, Krissy Werntz, were found and arrested at a motel in Oregon in April of that same year.
+Police were quickly able to connect the trailer to Hann, and he and his girlfriend, Krissy Werntz, were found and arrested at a motel in Portland, Maine in April of that same year.

 During the multi-state investigation into Montana’s death, law enforcement discovered a second child’s body in an Arizona storage locker rented by Hann, the remains belonging to his 6-week-old son who he had murdered by head trauma in 1999.